top of page

 Experiment with different leg motions.
 Learn through experimentation how your legs work in and with the water!

 Learn how your entire body as a whole works in the water together!
 Water play is such a KEY tool in learning how to swim that so many instructors completely miss.
-Don't be afraid to frolic around and let your inner child come out.
+If you're an adult, don't be afraid to frolic around and let your inner child come out.
 In doing so, you learn how the water works with your individual body!

 • Instagram